Are you on the right help page?

 You can also select the following options:

-Include the issue’s current status
+Include the work item’s current status

 Reverse this rule

-Only consider the issue’s most recent status
+Only consider the work item’s most recent status

 Ignore status updates from looped transitions